stormasm/equity-notes/README.md

 vug lower percentage of apple and microsoft while google and amazon take up about 10%

+* vgt and xlk have more than 40% in aapl and msft
+* qqq aapl and msft combined make up over 23% of the qqq
+* vti aapl and msft combined make up about 10% of the vti

 ## vgt
 ##### vgd information technology etf